 - The Ifola tree-kangaroo species has dark chocolate brown fur with yellow rings around the base of the tail.

-- The Golden-mantled Tree Kangaroo species is chestnut-brown in color with a pale belly and a double golden stripe down its back.
+- The Golden-mantled Tree Kangaroo species is chestnut-brown with a pale belly and a double golden stripe down its back.

-- Lowlands Tree Kangaroo species is reddish-brown in color with a paler stomach than its back.
+- Lowlands Tree Kangaroo species is reddish-brown with a paler stomach than its back.

 - Seri’s Tree Kangaroo species has brown fur with silver-tipped markings on the back.